By Alyse Bacine

 "What appears as self-sabotage is the mind's attempt at self-protection," explains trauma researcher Dr. James Carter.
 "If you've learned that good things inevitably disappear, making them disappear on your terms feels less painful than waiting for the unexpected loss⁵."

-Understanding how to heal abandonment wounds requires recognizing these self-protective patterns for what they are: adaptations to early trauma rather than character flaws or personal failings.
+Understanding relational trauma scars requires recognizing these self-protective patterns for what they are: adaptations to early trauma rather than character flaws or personal failings.

 Relationship Challenges